Michael van Gerwen

-Michael van Gerwen ([ˈmɑikəl vɑŋ ˈɣɛrʋə(n)]; born 25 April 1989) is a Dutch professional darts player.
-He is currently ranked number 3 in the world, having been number 1 from 2014 to 2021.
-He is also a three-time PDC World Champion, having won the title in 2014, 2017 and 2019.
-Van Gerwen is regarded as one of the best players of all time.
+Michael van Gerwen ([ˈmɑikəl vɑŋ ˈɣɛrʋə(n)]; born 25 April 1989) is a Dutch professional darts player who competes in Professional Darts Corporation (PDC) events, where is currently ranked world number three; he was ranked world number one from 2014 to 2021.
+He is also a three-time PDC world champion, having won the title in 2014, 2017 and 2019.
+He is the reigning World Series Finals champion.

 Van Gerwen began playing darts at the age of 13.
-He won the 2006 World Masters and threw a televised nine-dart finish at the 2007 Masters of Darts, becoming the youngest player to do both, aged 17.
-However, after this initial burst onto the darting scene, van Gerwen struggled for consistent form until his breakthrough year in 2012.
+At age 17, he won the 2006 World Masters and threw a televised nine-dart finish at the 2007 Masters of Darts.
+However, after this initial burst onto the darting scene, Van Gerwen struggled for consistent form, losing the final of the PDC World Youth Championship in both 2011, and 2012, his breakthrough year.
 Improving from world number 38 at the start of 2012 to number four at the beginning of 2013, he won his first major PDC title at the World Grand Prix and reached the final at the 2013 World Championship.
-In 2014, at the age of 24, van Gerwen became the youngest winner of the PDC World Championship, a record he still holds, as well as being one of only five players to win it more than once.
-He also holds the record for the highest three-dart average in a televised darts match, with 123.4.
+In 2014, at age 24, Van Gerwen became the then-youngest winner of the PDC World Championship.

-He dominated darts in subsequent years, winning 18 tournaments in 2015 and 25 in 2016.
-Van Gerwen is the second most successful player in PDC history, behind Phil Taylor.
-He has won the most PDC Pro Tour events, winning 84 as of July 2022 and as of 19th march 2023 has won 149 PDC titles worldwide.
+Van Gerwen has won 48 PDC major singles titles, placing him second in the all-time list behind Phil Taylor.
+This includes a record seven Premier League titles, three World Matchplay titles, and six World Grand Prix titles.
+He is also a three-time PDC World Cup of Darts champion, partnering Raymond van Barneveld for the Netherlands.
+Van Gerwen has reached seven PDC World Championship finals and is one of only five players to win the title more than once.
+He holds the record for the highest three-dart average in a televised darts match, with 123.4.
+Widely regarded as one of the greatest players in the history of the sport, he is the second most successful player in PDC history, behind Phil Taylor.
+As of November 2025, he has won the most PDC Pro Tour events, with 90, he has won a total of 159 PDC titles in his professional career.

 Early life

 Michael van Gerwen was born on 25 April 1989 in Boxtel in the Netherlands.
 He played football as a defender until he was 12 and began playing darts regularly at 13.
 He reached the final of the Primus Masters Youth event at the age of 14 in 2003.
-He then started to amass youth titles in 2005 including the German Open, German Gold Cup, Norway Open, Northern Ireland Open, Swedish Open and the Dutch National Youth Championship; which he also defended in 2006.
+He then started to amass youth titles in 2006.
 He also won the Men's events in the Norway and Northern Ireland Opens in the same year that he took the youth titles.
 Before he became a professional darts player, he worked as a tiler.